Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Experimentation and Results

 In this section, the performance of model $M_2$, and more particularly, the repercussion that such a model can have on a positioning system as a whole, is studied.
 Firstly, since a finite set of fingerprints will be available for the training of the two models ($M_1$, $M_2$), we experiment with the effect that the proportion of training data which are assigned to each of the two models has on their performance (Subsection~\ref{sec:training_set_M1_M2}).
 Following, in Subsection~\ref{sec:estimate_selection}, we exemplify the models' capabilities in a use-case where a percentage of the most trustworthy position estimates are selected to be used.
 Lastly, in Subsection~\ref{sec:Location_estimate_selection_clusters}, we analyze the performance of $M_2$ in local spatial areas.

 Throughout the experiments of this work, the ExtraTrees regression method has been used for the training of both $M_1$ and $M_2$ models.
-Based on the results of~\cite{Anagnostopoulos2019LoRa} and on preliminary tests performed for this work, the ExtraTrees was preferred from the kNN used in other relevant works.
-Nevertheless, a detailed comparison among regression methods is out of the scope of this work.
+Based on the results of~\cite{Anagnostopoulos2019LoRa} and on preliminary tests performed for this work, the ExtraTrees is preferred to the kNN used in other relevant works.
+Nevertheless, a detailed comparison among regression methods, which was presented in detail in~\cite{Lemic_regression_based_2019,ANN_Lemic_2020}, is out of the scope of this work.